-- Favale, M., Kretchmer, M. and Torremans, P., 2020.
+- Favale, M., Kretschmer, M. and Torremans, P.L.C., 2020.
 Who is steering the jurisprudence of the European Court of Justice?
 The influence of Member State submissions on copyright law.
-The Modern Law Review.
+MODERN LAW REVIEW, 83 (4), 831-860.

 - Favale, M., 2019.
 Bouncing Back from Oblivion: Can Reversionary Copyright Help Unlocking Orphan Works?
 European Intellectual Property Review.

 - Schroff, S., Favale, M. and Bertoni, A., 2017.
 The Impossible Quest – Problems with Diligent Search for Orphan Works.
 IIC International Review of Intellectual Property and Competition Law, 48 (3), 286-304.

 - Borghi, M., Erickson, K. and Favale, M., 2017.
 With enough eyeballs all searches are diligent: Mobilizing the crowd in copyright clearance for mass digitization.
 Journal of Intellectual Property, 9 (1), 135-166.

 - Favale, M., McDonald, N., Faily, S. and Gatzidis, C., 2016.
 Human Aspects of Digital Rights Management: the Perspective of Content Developers.
 SCRIPTed, 13 (3), 289-304.

 - Favale, M., Kretschmer, M. and Torremans, P.C., 2016.
 Is there an EU Copyright Jurisprudence?
 An Empirical Analysis of the Workings of the European Court of Justice.
 Modern Law Review, 79 (1), 31-75.